hacknlove/wildrest/readme.md

 You can connect with your databases too, or do any other start logic.

-If any of your routes uses the `auth` option, you must declare the `auth_check` here.
+If any of your routes uses the `auth` option, you must declare the `auth_check` function here.

 ### `auth_check`